 Since its release in 2015, "Yazoo Revisited" has been shown at more than a dozen film festivals across the country, including the Clarksdale Film Festival, the Oxford Film Festival, and the Sun and Sands Film Festival in Mississippi; the New Orleans Film Festival and Cinema on the Bayou in Louisiana; Indie Grits, in Columbia, South Carolina, the Orlando Film Festival, the Macon Film Festival, the Kansas International Film Festival, and the San Antonio Film Festival.
 It won the Most Transformative Film Award at the Crossroads Film Festival and second place for Documentary Feature at the Lake Charles Film Festival.
 "Yazoo Revisited" also won a Special Recognition/Awards of Merit from the IndieFEST Film Award and the Impact Docs Awards, an Award of Merit from the Accolade Global Film Competition, and a Bronze Award from the Spotlight Documentary Film Awards.
 To purchase a DVD of the film, complete with extras and extended interviews, please visit the Store, or visit the vendors listed below.
 If you would like information on licensing "Yazoo Revisited" for educational use--Public Performance Rights (PPR), a Digital Site License (DSL) or a Streaming License--or bringing me to your campus to lecture and screen the film, please contact me directly.

-Yazoo Update - Due to the current pandemic I am offering a special on the DVD of Yazoo Revisited is available for a limited time at the discounted price of $9.95, plus shipping!
+Yazoo Update - The DVD of Yazoo Revisited is available for a limited time at the discounted price of $9.95, plus shipping!
 Get your copy today.
 Personal use and domestic orders only.
 The DVD includes the broadcast version of the film PLUS extended interviews with many of my subjects, including several who were not included in the final edit of the film.
 You can purchase your copy from the site store.
 The DVD is also be available at the following locations in Mississippi:

 The Two Museums Museum of Mississippi History/Mississippi Civil Rights Museum